2003 Midwest mpox outbreak: Treatment

 As no direct antiviral treatment for monkeypox was known, only supportive care and prevention of secondary infection was recommended.

 Use of smallpox vaccine

 In the Midwest outbreak, the CDC issued guidance on the use of smallpox vaccine, Cidofovir, and Vaccinia immune globulin.
 Thirty residents in six states received the smallpox vaccination.
 This included 28 adults and two children.
 Vaccine was given before exposure to seven persons (three veterinarians, two laboratory workers, and two health-care workers) and after exposure to 23 persons (10 health-care workers, seven household contacts, three laboratory workers, one public health veterinarian, one public health epidemiologist, and one work contact).
 Three (10%) reported rash within 2 weeks of vaccination.

 Further action

-To prevent monkeypox virus from entering into the United States again, the Centers for Disease Control banned the importation of implicated African rodents.
+To prevent monkeypox virus from entering into the United States again, the Centers for Disease Control banned the importing of implicated African rodents.

-The U.S. Food and Drug Administration issued orders banning the interstate shipment of prairie dogs and all African rodents.
-The bans were later lifted in 2008.
+The US Food and Drug Administration issued orders banning the interstate shipment of prairie dogs and all African rodents.
+The bans relating to prairie dogs were lifted in 2008.